DISS-dev-team/DA-Doc/getting-started.md

 > Request User and Password in DISS

 <p>
-	DISS Analytics offers two different methods to access its software platform.
-The first is by downloading the iOS app, which can be found in the App Store.
-Users simply need an account, and they can begin analyzing their data through the app.
+DISS Analytics is currently available on web and by downloading the application for iOS devices.
 </p>

-<p>The second method to access DISS Analytics is through the web version.
-This is particularly useful for users who prefer to work on a larger screen, or for those who do not have access to an iOS device.
-Regardless of the method chosen, DISS Analytics offers users a powerful suite of tools to make sense of their data and gain valuable insights.
+<p>DISS Analytics comes in a variety of plans Silver, Gold and Platinum.
+This platform can be connected and adapted with different systems, PACS, RIS, HIS or any billing system, as well as providing users with a powerful set of functionalities to make sense of their data and obtain valuable information.
 </p>

 ## iOS App